Capturing multiscale interactions in fluid flow via Lagrangian coherent structures and modal analysis

 The response field $\zeta$ (figures \ref{fig:osc-ftle-pert-b}$c,d$) provides additional insight into how mode $\ub_2$ relates to the flow structure.
 Notably, components of the leading edge vortex are observed close to the foil which advect into the LCS structure downstream.
-This particular feature is not present in any of the FTLE fields presented.
-The Lagrangian response $\zeta$ suggests that the leading edge vortex advecting into the wake contributes to the shear layer corrugation present in both the perturbed model $\fb(\xb,t)+\epsilon \gb(\xb,t)$ (figures \ref{fig:osc-ftle-pert-a}$a,b$) and the original flow field (figure \ref{fig:osc-orig}$b$).
+This particular feature is not immediately evident in any of the FTLE fields presented.
+The manifold response $\zeta$ suggests that the leading edge vortex advecting into the wake contributes to the shear layer corrugation present in both the perturbed model $\tilde{\ub}(\xb,t)+\ub'(\xb,t)$ (figures \ref{fig:osc-ftle-pert-a}$a,b$) and the original flow field (figure \ref{fig:osc-orig}$b$).
 Indeed, the $\zeta$ fields capture both the intensification of the vortex roll-up (see e.g., $x/c \approx 1.0-1.5$ and $y/c < 0$) and the corrugation of the shear layer.
 The instability of the LCS that mode $\ub_2$ induces may relate to the coherent Reynolds stresses observed from \cite{Jones_Kanso_Luhar_2024}, which correspond to thrust and high propulsive efficiency.
-These physical insights also complement prior work \citep[e.g.,][]{QuinnOpt,lentink_vortex-wake_2008} aiming to characterize the impact of local flow features around oscillating foils on the downstream wake structure.
-In general, these results show that the MS and $\zeta$ fields serve as useful tools for finding specific Eulerian flow features in relation to Lagrangian transport.
+These physical insights also complement prior work \citep[e.g.,][]{QuinnOpt,lentink_vortex-wake_2008} aiming to characterize the influence of local flow features around oscillating foils on the downstream wake structure.
+In general, these results show that the $\mathscr{MS}$ and $\zeta$ fields serve as useful tools for relating Lagrangian transport effects to specific Eulerian flow features.